 We hope these tips help to ensure that Northala Fields parkrun is fun and safe for everyone.

 All parkrun events use Age Grading to help parkrunners compare results.

 Age Grading takes your time and uses the world record time for your sex and age group to produce a score (a percentage).
 This score allows you to compare your personal performance against other people's performances even though they might be a different age and a different sex to you - the higher the score the better the performance.
 The scores can also be compared across different race distances - to allow you to, for example, compare a 5km time against a marathon.For more information, please see our Support page.

 Course DescriptionThe course is a single lap which takes in both Northala Fields and Rectory Park.
-Starting behind the café, the route starts with an anticlockwise loop behind the three large mounds, heads out for an anticlockwise loop of Rectory Park, then returns to the café for a final clockwise loop behind the three large mounds, finishing beside the cafe.
+Starting approx 170m south of the café, the route takes an anticlockwise loop behind the three large mounds, heads out for a clockwise loop of Rectory Park, then returns to the café for a final clockwise loop behind the four large mounds, finishing just short of the children's playground.

 Toilets: At rear of San Remo café building.